Updated in September 2024 by Beth

 For info on getting from Victoria Falls to other areas of Zimbabwe, see the article on Transport within Zimbabwe or one of the posts below.

-My advice is to choose your accommodation at your next location, and ask them to suggest transport options for you.
+If you’re travelling independently, my advice is to choose your accommodation at your onward location, and ask them to suggest transport options for you.
 They are experts in helping guests with the logistics of their holiday.

 Guided tours from Victoria Falls

-Black Rhino Safaris offer transfers and tours to Harare, Bulawayo, Matopos, Victoria Falls, Great Zimbabwe and other locations.
+- Black Rhino Safaris offer transfers and tours to Harare, Bulawayo, Matopos, Great Zimbabwe and other locations.

 Fortunate by Andrew JH Sharp – Part of the story takes place in Victoria Falls.
 Read my review of this book here.